 ❏ Awardees will be required to submit a brief report (not to exceed two double-spaced pages) and an itemized report of expenses.

 ❏ Three-fourths of the approved budget, not to exceed $3,000, will be paid at the beginning of the project.
-The remainder will be paid on receipt of a final report and verified expenses (with receipts) related to the proposal.
+The remainder will be paid on receipt of a final report and verified expenses (with receipts).

 The Mathematics Education Trust was established by the National Council of Teachers of Mathematics.